manikandansv/madhi-design/docs/CONTEXT_HANDOFF_Madhi.md

 **Architecture direction:** Domain-driven design with strong event-driven workflow modeling.
 Spring Boot remains the API and infrastructure shell, and the business workflow logic is modeled as commands and domain events.
 Akka is a later runtime option for highly asynchronous or supervision-heavy orchestration, not the default starting point.

+**System design baseline:** The product is a structured planning and decision-support system, not a generic AI finance chatbot.
+The system is organized around explicit domain workflows, event-driven state transitions, deterministic calculation layers, and controlled AI assistance at bounded task boundaries.

 ---

 ## Document index